The disappearing divide between Urban and Rural

 Crypto is staying, and growing

 Crypto is volatile, yes.
 We have seen billionaires made, and bankruptcies declared in the past decade due to it.
 But, the interest in stablecoins along withcentral bank digital currencies will begin to open up tremendous opportunities in the cross-border payments space.
 This decade seems to be the time it goes mainstream – with countries and governments opening up to crypto currencies.

 Fintech as a service

-A variety of features, including billing management, transaction processing, payment regulations and much more can be accessed with different Fintech applications available as a service.
 This approach bridges the gap between the best technology that is available for financial applications and what is commercially viable for businesses and consumers to access.